 Hope this helps.

-Users of Internet Explorer, Chrome, Firefox can see this post if they want to Disable Private Browsing.
+Users of Chrome and Firefox can see this post if they want to Disable Private Browsing.